Design Sprint 2.0: UX design’s new best friend

 The hardest part of turning a good idea into an actual digital product or service is getting started.
 Starting means confronting problems, making compromises and watching as your idea clatters inelegantly into the hard realities of the real world.
 That process will be challenging whichever way you approach it.
 But even if it can’t be pain-free, it can at least be quick thanks to Design Sprint 2.0.

 As you may guess, it’s based on the celebrated five-day Design Sprint process that was invented at Google by Jake Knapp and popularised by his bestselling 2016 book Sprint.

 The framework aims to assess whether a product or feature is worth developing via a series of rapid prototyping and UX testing workshops.
 This contrasts with the classic product development cycle, which doesn’t check how customers will react to a product until after launch.
 Design Sprint validates new ideas fast, before time and money are invested to build them, and it’s a system we’ve used many times with clients.

 The 2.0 version turbocharges the whole process.
-Developed by agency AJ&Smart, the updated framework chops down the classic five-day sprint into an even more condensed, four-day workshop.
+The updated framework chops down the classic five-day sprint into an even more condensed, four-day workshop.

 Why use Design Sprint over something else?

 Well, we like that the highly structured nature of a Design Sprint makes very good use of people’s time, which is essential if you’re asking a bunch of important people to clear their calendars for up to a week.
 It does this by valuing tangible user experience ideas over discussion.
 There’s a built-in bias towards getting stuff done, largely because of strict time-boxing.
 One of the ‘values’ of the Sprint is that getting started is better than being right.